miles-corwin/discord_bot/README.md

 Use `!join <checkpoint>` in your Discord server.
 The bot will queue you and simulate in-game actions to deliver the checkpoint.

 ## Notes
-- Ensure Destiny 2 is running and ready on a secondary mach.
+- Ensure Destiny 2 is running and ready on a secondary machine.
 - Regularly update coordinates if game UI changes.